susmit31/obsidian/Quotes.md

 - Speech is great, silence is greater -> Thomas Carlyle
 - Popular opinion is the greatest lie -> Carlyle
 - Hell is empty, and all the devils are here - Tempest
+- Love all, trust a few, do harm to none - all's well that ends well
+-